-Chanel Barnes, 38, was ordered not to visit any Marshalls stores while she awaits trial.
+Chanel Barnes, 27, was ordered not to visit any Marshalls stores while she awaits trial.
 She must also report weekly to court officials.

 Even as he freed her from behind bars, Superior Court Judge Robert Becker denounced Barnes as a "frequent flyer" because of her extensive criminal record and previous shoplifting arrests.
 "Her history and character are abysmal," he said.

 Wearing a dark green prison outfit, Barnes was led into the courtroom with her hands cuffed in front of her.
 She politely answered the judge's questions and smiled at a friend in the back of the courtroom.
-She was released Thursday afternoon from the Salem County Jail, where she had been held since her arrest Saturday, jail officials said.

 "She still continues to commit crimes," Rolando said.